Get free shipping on all orders - Ends Sunday!

 The early stages of testicular cancer in dogs are listed below.

-• Stage 0 or Carcinoma in Situ: The cancer is asymptomatic, and the abnormal cells are present but have not yet invaded deeper tissues.
+• Stage 0 or Carcinoma in Situ: The cancer can show no signs, and the abnormal cells are present but have not yet invaded deeper tissues.
 The cancer remains confined to the lining of the seminiferous tubules within the testicle.

 • Stage II: Regional Spread: The cancer begins to spread beyond the testicle to nearby tissues, including the epididymis or the spermatic cord in stage II testicular cancer.
-The lymph nodes or distant organs remain unaffected, although the dog’s testicle swells more, and pain and discomfort increase.
+The lymph nodes or distant organs remain unaffected, although the dog’s testicle can be inflamed more, and discomfort increases.
 The dog shows systemic signs such as lethargy and decreased activity levels.

 • Stage III: Lymph Node Involvement: Cancer cells have spread to regional lymph nodes, typically in the groin area, indicating advanced local spread without distant metastasis.
-The dog’s lymph nodes are swollen, exhibiting symptoms such as weight loss, appetite changes, and general malaise.
+The dog’s lymph nodes are inflamed, exhibiting signs such as weight loss, appetite changes, and general malaise.

 Do Senior Dogs Get Testicular Cancer?